 If you’re buying new equipment then it’s a great opportunity to ensure compatibility with a tug at the drawing stage.
 While modifying existing process equipment is simple enough, there can be no doubt that it’s easier and cheaper to ensure that new equipment is tow tug compatible at the specification stage.
-A good tug supplier should be willing to connect directly with your chosen supplier at an engineering level in order to ensure that wheels and hitch points are taken care of up front.
-That way, when the equipment lands on site you’re ready to plug and play.

 2. Not all tugs are equal

 The last thing you want when buying an electric tug is a machine that doesn’t have the power or the necessary grip to move the load.
 There’s plenty of ‘optimistic’ tug marketing out there for products that claim to move heavy weights with ease.
 An easy way to separate the good from the bad is to look for tug manufacturers who readily provide photo and video evidence of their machines moving the kind of things that you want to move in environments that look like yours.
 You can also ask them to cut the sales pitch and provide an engineering explanation as to exactly how the machine will achieve the required power and grip to move your load.

 3. New wheels can help…. a lot!

 Not everything in the ballroom needs a mechanical aid.
 Swapping out caster wheels for high grade equivalents that reduce friction can make a huge difference ergonomically.
 As always, you get what you pay for.
 Typically, higher grade casters will be more expensive but you’re paying for quality tyre materials that will reduce friction and prolong the life of the product.
 At the same time, you’ll be getting bearings both in the wheel and top plate that are designed specifically to minimise resistance.
 These simple tweaks carry cost but bring with them benefits, both in terms of ergonomics and product life.